 The bulk of today’s current carbon removal projects are natural solutions such as planting new forests.
 Other technologies such as bioenergy with carbon capture and storage (Beccs), being developed in the UK by Drax, and direct air capture and storage (DACS) are still at the pilot stage.
 The report claims Beccs could sustainably deliver 2–4 gigatonnes of emissions reductions globally, while 4 gigatonnes could be delivered by DACS by 2030, creating millions of jobs in the process.
 DACS solutions are being pioneered by Canada’s Carbon Engineering and Swiss company, Climeworks.
 All three companies are members of the Coalition for Negative Emissions, which includes Heathrow Airport, airlines group IAG, Bank of America and the Confederation of British Industry.
 The group argues that industry and governments must now work together to scale-up technologies.
 ‘Critical to unlocking this industry is ensuring an effective mechanism for accounting for and trading these emissions,’ says Paul Davies, group development director at recycling and renewable energy firm Viridor, also a member of the coalition.

 Modelling cited in the report suggests that at scale the cost of DACS using liquid solvent technology could fall to between £75–125/tonne of carbon dioxide captured by 2050 – less than half the cost today.
-The cost of solid sorbent technologies employed by current DACS technologies could shrink to £80–175/tonne by 2050 compared to upwards of £450/tonne today.
+The cost of solid sorbent technologies employed by current DACS technologies could shrink to £80–175/tonne by 2050 compared with upwards of £450/tonne today.
 However, DACS technology is extremely energy hungry and would require a massive expansion in renewable energy – capturing between 40–80 megatonnes of carbon dioxide would require between 80–240 million MWh of additional energy at 2000–3000kWh/tonne of carbon dioxide.
 The UK’s carbon dioxide emissions in 2020 were 326 megatonnes.